 The West Side of Fiesta Island

-From the northern tip of Fiesta Island down to the southern tip on the west side, you can go as fast as you like (within reason), from sunrise to sunset.
+From the northern tip of Fiesta Island down to the southern end on the west side, you can go as fast as you like (within reason) from sunrise to sunset.
 So you can see countless personal watercraft mixed in with boats and sailboats.

-As we keep making our way south around Fiesta Island, we come upon Stony Point, connected to the dog park.
-Due to the isolation of the area and an adequate food source, Stony Point is a favorable nesting site for the endangered California least tern.
+As we head south around Fiesta Island, we come upon Stony Point, connected to the dog park.
+Due to the isolation of the area and a good food source, Stony Point is a favorable nesting site (April to September) for the endangered California least tern.

 Fiesta Island Dog Park

-If you had to pick one spot that screams Fiesta Island, it would definitely be the Fiesta Island Dog Park.
+If you had to pick one spot that screams Fiesta Island, it would be Fiesta Island, Dog Park.

-Now I am not sure about that, but it was voted as the number one dog park in all of the United States, but the readers of USA Today.
+I am not sure about that, but it was voted the number one dog park in all of the United States but the readers of USA Today.

-While I was walking the dog park with my friend and her dogs, I didn’t realize that the following day the city would decide to keep Fiesta Island the way it stands today.
+While walking the dog park with my friend and her dogs, I didn’t realize that the following day the city would decide to keep Fiesta Island the way it stands today.

-The staff at the Coastal Commission wanted to breathe new life into a past proposal in opening up broader public access to the island.
-They argued that the Coastal Act encourages opening up waterfront areas to as many people as possible.
+The staff at the Coastal Commission wanted to breathe new life into a past proposal to open up broader public access to the island.
+They argued that the Coastal Act encourages opening waterfront areas to as many people as possible.

-Down below is a link to the proposed plan if you would like to have a look.
+Below is a link to the proposed plan if you would like to look.

-Several from the kayak and canoeing communities wanted to develop parts of the island that would allow then shoreline access.
-This plan also included decreasing the size and access of the dog park.
-Opponents of the plan point out that there is already shoreline access across the way at South Shores Launch Ramp.
+Several from the kayak and canoeing communities wanted to develop parts of the island that would allow shoreline access.
+This plan also included decreasing the size and entrance of the dog park.
+Opponents of the plan point out that there is already shoreline access across the way at the South Shores Launch Ramp.

-Fortunately, the proposal did not pass, and the Fiesta Island Dog Park, in all its glory, remains just how it has always been.
+Fortunately, the proposal did not pass, and the Fiesta Island Dog Park remains just how it has always been.

 For more in-depth information, click on the links below.

-Hidden Anchorage is an isolated cove found on the southeastern tip of the island.
+Hidden Anchorage is an isolated cove found on the island’s southeastern tip.

 Here is the spot to go if you like to water ski!